svpre25/sumedh_2025_internship/README.md

 [Kafka Backend](https://github.com/Preffect-Inc/Preffect-HealthEngine/pull/374/files#diff-f0b36047804fc1a021d20667d8da0073a215761639235064f52630a03d570e10)

 # Failed Designs
+- **Using Django Signal**
-- Using Django Signal: tempting for loose coupling, but problematic with Celery. signals handlers can conflict with async task execution and complicate debugging.
+  Tempting for loose coupling, but problematic with Celery.
+Signal handlers can conflict with async task execution and complicate debugging.

+- **Manual Function Routing**
-- Manual Function Routing: exec(fn + param_name), technically worked, but it’s an unsafe and unreadable reinvention of dispatch mechanisms. better to rely on native routing tools--killed halfway thru progress
+  `exec(fn + param_name)` — technically worked, but it’s an unsafe and unreadable reinvention of dispatch mechanisms.
+Better to rely on native routing tools.
+Killed halfway through.

+- **Dict Packing/Unpacking**
-- Dict Packing/Unpacking: trying to avoid "slinging" by nesting/unpacking deeply. resulted in unreadable code -- killed.
+  Trying to avoid “slinging” by deeply nesting/unpacking dicts.
+Resulted in unreadable code — killed.

-- Graph-Based Execution Engine:  Tasks as nodes; edges = required inputs.
-Topological sort for serializability; level-order traversal for parallelism.
-Worked—but was killed due to existing tools.
+- **Graph-Based Execution Engine**
+  - Tasks = nodes
+  - Edges into node = required vars (used to calculate semaphores)
+  - Used topological sort for serializability
+  - Used level-order traversal to maximize parallelism
+  It worked but was abandoned due to complexity and maintainability concerns.

+- **Kafka-Based Event Bus**
-- Kafka-Based Event Bus: Provided strong decoupling and flexibility.
-After implemtntation deemed unecessary.
+  Provided strong decoupling and flexibility.
+After implementatio

 # Physical Activity Pipeline: Working